Perezented/Sprint-Challenge--JavaScript/README.md

 ---

-It's the call step, meaning its retreiving all attributes applied to the parent class.
+It's the call step of extend, meaning its retreiving all attributes applied to the parent class.
+Look at 4d.

 ---